What is Radiologic Technology?

 Technicians perform direct care of patients, are highly adaptable in quick or changing circumstances, and communicate with physicians and other healthcare professionals.
 They must be CPR certified and hold professional licensure and certifications.

-Before considering admission to the program, take the time to investigate the profession.
-Observing radiographers working, speaking with radiologic technology professionals, visiting Brookdale’s library, or searching the Internet may help you better understand the profession, job requirements, and educational requirements.
+Before considering this career field, take some time to investigate the work.
+Observe radiographers working, speak with radiologic technology professionals, visit the Brookdale classrooms and labs, and speak with our faculty and students – these will help you better understand the profession, the learning requirements, and the job.

-The Radiologic Technology Program at Brookdale Community College is a full-time A.A.S. professional degree program.
-Students looking to apply to the program must meet specific admissions requirements.
-Once admitted into the professional radiologic technology program, the student will be in class, laboratory practice, and clinical practice for 35-40 hours per week.
-During the first summer, students will participate in a 6-week, 40-hour clinical practicum and in the second summer, a 3-week clinical practicum.
+The Radiologic Technology Program is a full-time A.A.S. professional degree program.
+Students seeking admission to the program must meet specific admissions requirements.
+Once admitted into the program, you will be in classroom instruction, laboratory practice, and clinical practice for 35-40 hours per week.
+During the first summer, you will participate in a 6-week, 40-hour clinical practicum, and in the second summer, a 3-week clinical practicum.

-- Assess, analyze, implement, and evaluate imaging procedures.
+- Implement, analyze, and evaluate imaging procedures and their results

-- Teach diverse patients and families pertinent information regarding their imaging procedures.
+- Communicate with diverse patients and families and deliver accurate information about their procedures

 - Perform image quality control and maintain required standards